bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/30_scenario_walkthrough/3001_argo_cd.md

 pre: "<b>3.1 </b>"
 ---

-Using the public IP of your KIND kubernetes cluster, open `https://<KIND CLUSTER IP>:32443` in your local browser to be prompted with the ArgoCD login screen, the admin credentials were already discussed in the workshop setup and are unique to your workshop environment.
+Using the public IP of your KIND kubernetes cluster, open `https://<KIND CLUSTER IP>:32443` in your local browser to be prompted with the ArgoCD login screen.

-You can always ```cat .bcworkshop/.argo-password``` to reveal the password again from the KIND host console if needbe.
+You can `cat .bcworkshop/.argo-password` to reveal the password from the KIND host console.
+The username is `admin`.

 ![alt_text](images/argoCdLogin.png "image_tooltip")